TD Centre

 TD Centre leads the way for district energy

-Designed by renowned architect Ludwig Mies van der Rohe, up to 21,000 people work in the TD Centre.
-The property is owned and managed by Cadillac Fairview, the first customer to adopt Enwave’s Deep Lake Water Cooling technology (DLWC).
+The TD Centre property is owned and managed by Cadillac Fairview, the first customer to adopt Enwave’s Deep Lake Water Cooling technology (DLWC).
 This world-renowned system harnesses the cold temperatures of Lake Ontario to cool buildings in Toronto’s downtown core.

 Solution